-Christopher Stanley is an American actor best known for his role as Henry Francis on the peroid drama television series Mad Men, since 2009.
+Christopher Stanley is an American actor best known for his role as Henry Francis on the peroid drama television series Mad Men.

 Stanley was born and raised in Providence, Rhode Island.
 He trained as an actor at the prestigious Loft Studio under Peggy Feury and Bill Traylor.
 He continued his studies with Bobby Lewis and Jose Quintero of the Actors Studio.